crunchy-devops/jenkins-pic/README.md

 change the ```<useSecurity>true</useSecurity>```
 to
 ```<useSecurity>false</useSecurity>```
-restart the container jenkins-pic_jenkins_1
+In portainer **Restart** the container jenkins-pic_jenkins_1
 Open your Chrome Browser
 type the URL  http://<your_vm_ip_address>:32500
-Go to people, and delete the current people named user
+Go to People on the left menu , and delete the current people named **user**
-Go to Manage Jenkins, choose Security , see the image below
+Go to Dashboard->Manage Jenkins, choose Security , see the image below

 ![Security](screenshots/security.png)

 Hit save and you go right away the user screen to fill in.
+Enter **admin** as user name
+password : 12345678
+confirm: 12345678
+name : herve

 ## Get an API token and set timezone
 click on user in right hand side on a top of a screen